-The cost of defined benefit pension plans is determined by means of actuarial valuations, which involve making assumptions about discount rates, future salary increases, mortality rates and the future increases in pensions.
+The cost of defined benefit pension plans is determined by means of actuarial valuations, which involve making assumptions about discount rates, future salary increases and mortality rates.
 Because of the long-term nature of the plans, such estimates are subject to a high degree of uncertainty.